tylerbutler/engineer/engineer/docs_source/posts.rst

 (``---``) separates the post content and metadata.

 None of the metadata is strictly *required* since there are defaults for everything but you must have at least one piece of metadata in your post file.
+In addition, Engineer will automatically update the metadata in your source post file during a build.
+This behavior is customizable; see the :ref:`metadata finalization` plugin for more information.

 .. versionchanged:: 0.3.0
    The metadata can now have a YAML document separator (``---``) above it as well as below it.
 This format is used by